isomerpages/govtech-stp/_work-pass-holder-lane/02b-owph-additional-responsibilities.md

 </li>
 </ul>

-### What companies must do when pass holders enter Singapore
+### What Companies Must Do when Pass Holders Enter Singapore
 <ul>
   <li style="font-size:18px; line-height:1.5;">Ensure they comply with the SHN upon arrival, if applicable.</li>
   <li style="font-size:18px; line-height:1.5;">Ensure they take all the required COVID-19 tests.</li>